Effective Practices

 - See the sections on Equity, Diversity, and Inclusion and Departmental Culture and Climate for guidance on creating an environment that supports all students.

-- Recognize that faculty and mentors may have implicit bias with regard to which kinds of careers they recommend to which students.
+- Recognize that faculty and mentors may have with regard to which kinds of careers they recommend to which students.
 Actively work to overcome such bias.

 - Recognize that students may not be aware of and/or may have trouble imagining themselves in certain careers, based on whether they know people in those careers and/or whether people in those careers typically look like them.
 Actively work to change the narratives around who belongs in particular careers.